vnpedroso/dbt_postgres_airbnb/README.md

 3. Add your credentials to the creating_raw_tables.py, run the script once!
 Afterwards your tables will have been created.
 Replace the necessary info in the script (username, password, file path, etc.)

+# start dbt project

+1. In the correct python environment, run "dbt init <project_name>"" in the chosen folder for you project

+2. In "~/.dbt/" modify the "profile.yml" file to set the proper connections, database, accesses for dbt and postgres.
+Check https://docs.getdbt.com/reference/warehouse-profiles/postgres-profile for more information